May this be thy bible 🙏

 III.
-Thou Shall Enjoy Thy Cheese at Room Temp
+Thou Shalt Enjoy Thy Cheese at Room Temp

 Refrigeration dulls the flavor of cheese and makes the texture brittle instead of yielding.
 Before serving, let soft cheeses sit out for at least 20 minutes, and firmer wedges for 40 minutes.

 IV.
-Thou Shall Cut Thy Cheese with Class
+Thou Shalt Cut Thy Cheese with Class

 More surface area means more flavor on your tongue.
 Instead of cubing a cheese, slice thinly to maintain the shape of the wedge.
 When cutting soft cheese like brie, aim for an equal rind ratio.